-TCL has aligned its strategic planning process with the Accountability Report and key initiatives.
+TCL's strategic planning process and key initiatives are reported in the Accountability Report.
 The Accountability Report is an outcome-based document that provides the College and its stakeholders with a comprehensive report for improvement.
 The report provides a framework for continuous measurement and improvement for the College and the South Carolina Technical College System.